starship-cloud/starship-iac/README.md

-# starship-iac
+# Starship-IaC

-Starship-IaC is an Web-GUI based tool for implementing Infrastructure as Code
+Starship-IaC is an Web-GUI based tool for implementing Infrastructure as Code for teams.